shivaylamba/one-app/docs/recipes/Mocking-API-Calls.md

    **Running within One App.**

-   Use the `set-middleware` command to link your module's custom dev middleware file to One App
+   Use the `set-middleware` command to link your module's custom dev middleware file to One App.
+Navigate to your local One App directory and run the following command:

     ```bash
     npm run set-middleware [path-to-your-module]/dev.middleware.js